network-chadmin/network-chadmin.com/docs/getting-started.md

 ## Images

-### Cisco IOL
-IOL can be acquired from Cisco after purchasing a CML subscription and extracting the image file from the refplat ISO.
-You may be able to find it via other avenues, but this is what I did as I know I'm getting the safest and most up-to-date image.
-This is technically a VM and not a Container natively so you'll need to use [vrnetlab](https://github.com/vrnetlab/vrnetlab) to import the images into Docker.
+!!!
+A Note on Lab Images
+To ensure the smoothest and most accessible learning experience, all labs in Network Academy now utilize Arista cEOS (Container EOS) images for both routers and switches instead of Cisco IOL.
+This provides a stable, consistent lab environment that can be legally and easily downloaded by anyone with an Arista account, allowing you to focus on learning networking concepts without friction.
+!!!

 ### Network-Host
 This is a custom Ubuntu host with a few extra packages installed like sudo, iperf3, tcp dump, traceroute, curl, nginx, and more.
 Containerlab will pull this image from Docker when you run your first lab.

 ### Arista cEOS
 [Arista](https://www.arista.com/en/support/software-download) offers these images for free once you've created an account.
-Navigate to "Support → Software Download → cEOS Lab → 4.33 → cEOS64-lab-4.33.3F.tar.xz"
+Navigate to "Support → Software Download → cEOS Lab → 4.32 → EOS-4.32.5.1M → cEOS64-lab-4.32.5.1M.tar.xz"

 ![This is the cEOS version I'll be using in my labs|300x200](/static/getting-started/ceos-version.png)